Chesapeake Bay Studies

 Away overnight (Sunday- Friday) | Difficulty: 3-4 | Comfort: 3

-Driving Question: How if the Gulf of Mexico being impacted by climate change and what measures are being taken to combat it?
+Driving Question: How is the Gulf of Maine being impacted by climate change and what measures are being taken to combat it?